NikhilGoyal17/HelpRX/README.md

    git clone https://github.com/your-username/HelpRx.git
    cd HelpRx

-2. *Install Dependencies* (if applicable): bash npm install
+2. *Open index.html* (if applicable):
+Then click on Open with live server

 3. *Run the Application*:
-   bash
-   npm start

-4. *Access the App*:
-   Open your browser and go to http://localhost:3000.

 ---